 Students who participate in National History Day develop and improve a number of skills including research, writing, presentation, and interviewing.
-Oklahoma NHD staff can assist students, parents, and teachers along the way offering guidance when needed.
-There is an assortment of resources available from any number of the state NHD programs as well as the national NHD office to help make your child’s project a success.
+Oklahoma NHD staff can assist students, parents, and teachers along the way and offer guidance when needed.
+There is an assortment of resources available from state NHD programs as well as the national NHD office to help make your child's project a success.

 Students who participate in NHD have several choices for presenting their research in creative form.
 Students can compete as individuals or in groups.
 In addition, students are divided into the junior division (grades 6, 7, 8) and senior division (grades 9, 10, 11, 12) to help keep the contest competitive.
 They may enter one of nine categories:

 - paper (individual only)

 - group exhibit

 Each category in each division is judged separately.
 Group entries may include two to five students.
 Group participants do not have to be in the same grade to compete together, but they must be in the same division.

 - What is a Historical Performance?